opendaylight/docs/docs/contributor-guides/coding-guidelines/coding-guidelines-java.rst

-Obviously we do NOT "depend on Eclipse" in any way, or "need Eclipse at run-time" just because of 4 annotations from an org.eclipse package, which are available in a very small JAR at build-time; e.g. org.eclipse.jdt.annotation.NonNull is absolutely no different from javax.annotation.Nullable, in that regard.
+Obviously we do NOT "depend on Eclipse" in any way, or "need Eclipse at run-time" just because of 4 annotations from an org.eclipse package, which are available in a very small JAR at build-time; e.g.
+``org.eclipse.jdt.annotation.NonNull`` is absolutely no different from ``javax.annotation.Nullable``, in that regard.

-BTW: The javax.annotation NonNull & Co. are not more or less "official" than others; Prof. FindBugs Bill Pugh pushed those to Maven central, but his "dormanant" JSR 305 was never officially finalized and approved;
+BTW: The ``javax.annotation NonNull`` & Co. are not more or less "official" than others; Prof. FindBugs Bill Pugh pushed those to Maven central, but his "dormant" JSR 305 was never officially finalized and approved;
 he's since moved on, and no longer maintains FindBugs.

 The Eclipse annotations are also supported by SpotBugs/FindBugs (`says